 Applied when management capacity is limited in relation to the number of objectives and related problems to be addressed.
 The limited management capacity is concentrated on solving priority problems.
 In this way, management capacity is not diluted by too many problems.
 A phased approach is introduced, where low-risk problems are addressed at a later stage.

-In the dimension of social compatibility, we examine the labels in three thematic areas:
+In the area of social responsibility, we examine the labels in three thematic areas:

 - Human rights and social responsibility: Are possible negative effects of production on workers checked and countermeasures taken?
 To what extent do manufacturers ensure that the fundamental rights of local people are respected?